CAprogs/PandaScan/Installation Guide/Beta/README.md

 ### WINDOWS 💻
 ---

-On windows, installation is a bit more complicated but don't worry, just follow these steps ⬇️.
+On windows, installation is a bit more complicated if you're not used to python but don't worry, just follow these steps ⬇️.

 - Install [**miniconda3**](https://repo.anaconda.com/miniconda/Miniconda3-latest-Windows-x86_64.exe) (64-bit version)
 - Install **Powershell** ( via the Windows store )